Grow Lights for Orchids: A Complete Guide to Artificial Light

 • Promotes flowering and fruiting.

-• Stimulates cell stretching and growth.
+• Stimulates cell stretching and cell growth.

 • Green Light (500-600 nm):